rainbow-me/rainbow/src/design-system/README.md

 If you're rendering a custom background color, you can take control of the color mode by manually rendering a `ColorModeProvider`.

-Beyond the usual `light` and `dark` modes, there is also a `darkTinted` mode which is designed for screens with dark backgrounds generated based on user content.
+Beyond the usual `light` and `dark` modes, there are also `lightTinted` and `darkTinted` modes which are designed for non-neutral background colors where foreground colors should be desaturated.

 ```tsx
 import { ColorModeProvider, Box, Text } from '@rainbow-me/design-system';